zedhaque/zh-openai-chatkit-advanced-samples/README.md

   - Hidden context such as the featured landing page is normalized into agent input so summaries and recommendations stay grounded ([news_agent.py](examples/news-guide/backend/app/agents/news_agent.py)).
 - **Metro Map**:
   - The metro agent syncs map data with `get_map` and surfaces line and station details via `list_lines`, `list_stations`, `get_line_route`, and `get_station` before giving directions ([metro_map_agent.py](examples/metro-map/backend/app/agents/metro_map_agent.py)).
+  - `show_line_selector` presents the user a multiple-choice question using a widget.
+  - Route-planning replies attach entity sources for the stations in the suggested path as annotations.

 ### Client tool calls that mutate UI state